ibexa/documentation-developer/docs/tutorials/platform_beginner/3_customize_the_front_page.md

 ### Configuring Webpack

-Now you need to configure the Webpack to create bundles of CSS stylesheets and JS scripts.
+Now you need to configure Webpack to create bundles of CSS stylesheets and JS scripts.
 First, you have to indicate which files to include in the bundles.

 Open the `webpack.config.js` file located in the root folder of your project.